 It was noted that one should not seek opportunities to satisfy the deep-seated desires of the sin nature, but should seek occasion to manifest works that are consistent with a new life in Christ.
 Scripture reveals: Present their bodies a living sacrifice, holy, acceptable to God which is your reasonable service.
 Be not conformed to this world (the mindset of the world); but be you transformed by the renewing of your mind, that you may prove what is that good, and acceptable, and perfect, will of God (Romans 12:1-2).

 Those words still ring loud and clear today; even more meaningful than when first spoken!
-There are those tasked with the promulgation of God's Word who have become slack in the original commission originally (Matthew 28:19-20).
-There are those who have failed to push back the plate of acceptability; accepting the mindset of the world, walking away from their given responsibility towards God's Word.
+There are those tasked with the promulgation of God's Word who have become slack in the original commission declared by Jesus (Matthew 28:19-20).
+There are those who have failed to push back the plate of acceptance; having accepted the mindset of the world, and walking away from their given responsibility towards God's Word.

 The mindset of the world has opened the door for all forms of evil to reign; promoted by laws and judicial rulings to help its advancement.
 In Greek mythology a story is told of a box sent by the gods to Pandora, which she was forbidden to open.
 She opened the box out of curiosity and loosened a swarm of evils upon mankind; a prolific source of troubles.

 Many nations are experiencing such a turmoil; caused by a mindset of leaving God out of the picture, and suffering the consequences for having done so!
-It is needful that 2 Chronicles 7:14 be adhered to: If my people which are called by my name, shall humble themselves, and pray, and seek my face, and turn from their wicked ways; then will I hear from heaven, and will forgive their sin, and will heal their land.
+God's Word encourages a return to Him: If my people which are called by my name, shall humble themselves, and pray, and seek my face, and turn from their wicked ways; then will I hear from heaven, and will forgive their sin, and will heal their land (2 Chronicles 7:14).

-Scripture reveals: The Lord is not slack concerning his promises, as some men count slackness; but is long-suffering to us-ward, not willing that any should perish, but that all should come to repentance (2 Peter 3:9).
+Scripture reveals: The Lord is not slack concerning his promises (destruction of the ungodly), as some men count slackness; but is long-suffering to us-ward, not willing that any should perish, but that all should come to repentance (2 Peter 3:9).
 It was noted that God is not willing that any should perish clearly expresses desire for the salvation of all who will trust in Him!

 The day of the Lord will come as a thief in the night; in which the heavens shall pass away with a great noise, and the elements shall melt with fervent heart, the earth also and the works that are therein shall be burned up.
 Seeing then that all these things shall be dissolved, what manner of persons ought you to be in all holy conversation (conduct) and godliness (2 Peter 3:10-11).

 It was noted that the day of the Lord refers to the return of Christ in judgment.
-The elements shall melt with fervent heat could refer to a nuclear holocaust and one is to look beyond this present world to the new heavens and earth.
-Scripture reveals: Nevertheless we, according to his (God's) promise, look for new heavens and a new earth, wherein dwells righteousness (2 Peter 3:13).
+The elements shall melt with fervent heat infers the necessity of one's looking beyond this present world to the new heavens and earth.
+Scripture reveals: Nevertheless we (believers in Christ), according to his (God's) promise, look for new heavens and a new earth, wherein dwells righteousness (2 Peter 3:13).

 Let us pray that the door of repentance will be sought after; rather than judgment being unleashed!
 Let us pray that the mindset of the world would steer one away from judgment; not relishing in the ungodliness of man!

 Scripture reveals: Were they ashamed when they had committed abomination?
 No, they were not at all ashamed, neither could they blush; therefore they shall fall among them that fall; at the time that I visit (punish) them they shall be cast down, saith the Lord (Jeremiah 6:15).
-Do we now find such an attitude; as the mindset of the world is forsaking God; and salvation in the Lord Jesus Christ?
+Do we find such an attitude existing today; with the mindset of the world forsaking God; with salvation through Christ being openly rejected?

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.